tean-lai/tean-lai.github.io/content/garden/minimalist-software.md

 But the more valid reason is because MY POOR BATTERY LIFE.
 At this point, I expect laptop batteries to be able to last for a week!
 This is mostly because my first smartphone was an old one that *was* able to last a week.
 I would have thought we've reached a point where our cpus get more and more energy efficient and therefore we would have longer battery lives.

-## Why I software is so damn bloated
+## I think consumerism is why software is so damn bloated

 But the unfortunate reality is that as processors get more powerful, we just scale up the software complexity.
 I think part of the problem is due to rampant consumerism.
 I think sites like YouTube had been perfect, but now they keep adding extra stuff that I think adds negative value to the site, like YouTube Shorts.